For more information on prices, locations and times, please call us at 480-699-9950.

 If medical treatment is begun promptly, antibiotics are reasonably effective.
 For dogs that are extremely sick hospitalization for treatment with intravenous fluids, is necessary.

 The vaccine for leptospirosis should be included in the routine vaccination program by veterinarians.
-Vaccination of puppies should begin at six weeks-of-age and be repeated every two to four weeks until 16 weeks-of-age.
+Vaccination of puppies should begin at ten weeks-of-age and be repeated every three to four weeks until 16 weeks-of-age.
 An annual booster vaccination should be given for life.

 The portion of a dog’s annual vaccinations, for leptospirosis is the most likely to cause a reaction.
 This usually results in lethargy for several days and possibly loss of appetite.
 These dogs recover and are then protected against the disease.